sourcegraph/about/blogposts/part-2-how-sourcegraph-scales-with-the-language-server-protocol.md

 Both the file-fetching and cross-repository extensions are works in progress.
 We’re still ironing out the details of the API, and in the meantime have submitted both as proposals to the LSP community for feedback and discussion.
 The community has been great about providing constructive feedback thus far, and we’re excited to see where the discussion goes.

-The extensibility of the Language Server Protocol has made it relatively easy to experiment with new features like those mentioned above without worrying about breaking the backwards compatibility of the [dozens of open-source language servers and LSP editor plugins currently being developed](http://langserver.org/).
+The extensibility of the Language Server Protocol has made it relatively easy to experiment with new features like those mentioned above without worrying about breaking the backwards compatibility of the [dozens of open source language servers and LSP editor plugins currently being developed](http://langserver.org/).
 LSP is both standardizing a lot of what we’ve come to expect from IDEs and editor plugins _and_ enabling new innovation in Code Intelligence like what you see on Sourcegraph.
 For these reasons, we think it is an invaluable contribution to the larger software ecosystem.
 We hope you’ll join us in making it the open standard for Code Intelligence.

 In the next post in this series, I’ll dive into implementation details of how we make language servers fast.
 Stay tuned!